Cameron-Cn/AdvDataCourse-2019/README.md

    copy, remix, or share as you see fit--provided you use a similar shareable, non-commercial license.

 #### The Learning Curve
-   I enjoy programming--learning languages, techniques, and that thrill of finally hunting out bugs and seeing your code run 'as intended.'
+   I enjoy programming--the different languages, techniques, and that thrill of finally hunting out bugs and seeing code run 'as intended.'
    As rewarding as creation is, it can be a source of endless frustration and general malaise.
 Learning is often expensive, whether monetarily or through the time-cost building fluency takes.
-   All that is to say learning data analysis has been incredibly rewarding--languages both human and silicon fascinate me, and gaining competency in the latter is increasingly necessary in a high-tech world.
+   Taking the time to develp new skills data analysis has been incredibly rewarding--languages both human and silicon fascinate me, and gaining competency in the latter is increasingly necessary in a high-tech world.

   For anyone who has questions about projects herein--feel free to reach out.